Errors and Omissions Insurance

 • $1 million aggregate limit.
 During the lifetime of the policy, the insurer will pay up to $1 million to cover E&O claims.

-The majority of Insureon customers (63%) choose E&O insurance coverage with $1 million / $1 million limits.
+The majority of Insureon customers (63%) choose an E&O insurance policy with $1 million / $1 million limits.
 Nine percent of our customers choose an E&O policy with $2 million / $2 million coverage limits, the next most popular choice.

 When buying a policy, it's a good idea to make sure the deductible is something you can easily afford.
 If you can’t pay for it in a crisis, your insurance won’t activate to cover your claim.
 The average deductible that Insureon customers select for errors and omissions insurance is $2,500.

-The right amount of coverage depends on your business needs.
+The right amount of errors and omissions insurance coverage depends on your business needs.
 You want coverage that'll cover a potential lawsuit, without buying more than you need.
 Chat with a licensed insurance agent if you're unsure which limits are right for your business.

 Which errors and omissions insurance limits do small businesses choose with Insureon?